A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Mathematical formulation of the fluid-structure interaction problem

 \section{Mathematical formulation of the fluid-structure interaction problem}

 This section presents the mathematical formulation of the fluid-structure interaction model.
-The following assumptions are made: \begin{itemize} \item The fluid is viscous, incompressible and Newtonian, \item A 2D simulation is carried out, \item The cylindrical structure is rigid.
-Its elastic connection to the ground is represented by a spring and a damper, \item The cylinder is free to oscillate in the vertical direction. \end{itemize} When dealing with fluid-structure interaction problems, several questions arise about the coupling algorithm, the mesh moving strategy, the Galilean Invariance of the scheme, and compliance with the Discrete Geometric Conservation Law (DGCL).
-Therefore, based on the assumptions mentioned above, the present part briefly describes the high-dimensional full-order model to simulate the coupled fluid-body interaction using the Navier-Stokes equations in the ALE setting, considering the rigid body dynamics and the coupling conditions at the interface.
+In this work, the following assumptions are considered : \begin{itemize} \item The fluid is viscous, incompressible and Newtonian, \item A 2D simulation is carried out, \item The cylindrical structure is rigid.
+Its elastic connection to the ground is represented by a spring and a damper, \item The cylinder is free to oscillate in the vertical direction. \end{itemize} Based on these assumptions, the present {\RB {section}} briefly describes the full-order model that simulates the coupled dynamics of both the fluid and structure.
+The fluid motion is governed by the Navier-Stokes equations in an arbitrary Lagrangian Eulerian (ALE) framework, while the structural motion is modeled using rigid-body dynamics with appropriate coupling conditions at the fluid-structure interface.